Skip to main content

 Mold is a ubiquitous single cell organism that tends to favor moist environments.
 Of the thousand species of mold found worldwide, many are harmless; however, certain species are toxic.
 Others can cause chronic health problems in humans.

-While thermal imagers cannot detect mold directly, they can often detect evidence of the latent moisture often associated with mold presence.
+While thermal imagers cannot detect mold directly, they can detect evidence of the latent moisture often associated with mold presence.
 When using a thermal imager to detect latent moisture, keep the following in mind:

 • Evidence of moisture can only be detected if a temperature differential exists across the surface of the material being inspected.